 Six Questions to Ask Before a DXA Scan

-Thinking about having a DXA Scan?
-Here’s some important things you should know.
+Thinking about having a DXA scan or bone density scan?
+Here are some important things you should know.

 Remove all jewelry because the metal can affect the bone density reading.
 Also, clothes with zippers, underwire bras, piercing jewelry and any clothing with metal should be removed before you have the scan.